Exerra/exerra-blog-astro/src/data/blog-posts/skyrim-on-mac.md

 ---

+# A few notes

+The team behind [Asahi Linux](https://asahilinux.org/) recently improved their GPU drivers to be faster than Apple’s (in some cases).
+Currently they are experimenting with Proton, a Windows app emulation software by Valve.
+If they succeed, all of this could become irrelevant.
+If they do succeed in running Proton, I will update this blog post with a new section about running it under [Asahi Linux](https://asahilinux.org/).

+---

 And this is the end.
 If you have any questions or feedback, please reach out to me.
 You can find my contacts in [my website](https://exerra.xyz).

 If I find any issues, I will update this post to warn about it, and if it is fixable I will also include a guide on how to fix it.